lyonstran/IML-FALL2025---Voter-Bias/results/cfb/original_data/readme.md

 - Conference: Given team's conference in that week/season
 - Total_points: Total points earned that week

-This dataset maps each team appearing in the AP poll to its respective conference for that week and season, allowing for conference-level aggregation and bias analysis.
+This dataset maps each team appearing in the AP poll to its respective conference for that week and season.

 ---

 ### `ranked_teams.csv`
 <b>Columns:</b>

-- Season: season year
+- year: season year
 - Week: AP poll week number in the season
-- Team: The team being ranked (standardized format)
-- Rank: AP rank for said team that week
-- Points: Total points received in the AP poll
+- Team: list of school/teams that appeared in the AP poll

-This dataset provides the complete weekly rankings of teams across seasons, allowing tracking of AP poll changes and rank progression over time.
+This dataset provides the complete weekly rankings of teams across seasons

 ---

 ### `team_apperances.csv`
 <b>Columns:</b>

-- Team: list of school/teams that appeared in the AP poll (standardized to lowercase and hyphenated)
+- Team: list of school/teams that appeared in the AP poll
 - appearances_AP25: number of that team's appearances in the Top 25 AP polls
 - avg_rank: average rank of the team in the Top 25 AP polls